scottafraser/Hair_Salon/README.md

 1. As an employee, I need to be able to select a stylist, see their details, and see a list of all clients that belong to that stylist.
 1. As an employee, I need to add new stylists to our system when they are hired.
 1. As an employee, I need to be able to add new clients to a specific stylist.
 I should not 1. be able to add a client if no stylists have been added.
+1. As an employee, I need to be able to delete clients (all and single).
+1. As an employee, I need to be able to view clients (all and single).
+1. As an employee, I need to be able to edit the name of a stylist.
+1. As an employee, I need to be able to edit ALL of the information for a client.
+1. As an employee, I need to be able to add a specialty and view all specialties that have been added.
+1. As an employee, I need to be able to add a specialty to a stylist.
+1. As an employee, I need to be able to click on a specialty and see all of the stylists that have that specialty.
+1. As an employee, I need to see the stylist's specialties on the stylist's details page.
+1. As an employee, I need to be able to add a stylist to a specialty.

 | Behavior	| INPUT	| OUTPUT |